ChrisChinchilla/Chip-Shop/README.md

 `legal`: Add any trademark information here.
 We are happy to handle this for you.

 `yearofrelease`: Add as much detail as possible regarding the release date here, this isn't used right now, but might be in the future.

+`era`: What decade was the product released in?

+`era_sub`: This value is based on the products original year of release. x0 - x1 = 1, x2 - x3 = 2, x4 - x5 = 3, x6 - x7 = 4, x8 - x9 = 5.

+`region`: What region was the product released in?

 `originalprice`: Add the original price in USD here, this isn't used right now, but might be in the future.